 Yes, my personality changed after having a baby.
 Regardless of the traits, you were born with, whether you are a withdrawn person, shy or timid… once you become a mum, you are a stronger woman, a lioness.
 Trust me, you are!
 It’s written in our bones.

-Exhaustion was not only felt by my body but also for my soul.
-I can only imagine how was it for my baby.
-My home was a magical cave, where the 3 of us live by our own rules and let’s say, it was my bubble of joy and love.
-And they all just made a big mess.
+Exhaustion was not only felt by my body but also by my soul.
+I can only imagine how it affected my baby.
+Our home was a magical cave, where the three of us lived by our own rules.
+Let’s just say it was my bubble of joy and love.

-They all had to take her into their arms, toss and turn just to show how they all know it and were full of advice on what to do, or not to do.
+They all had to take her into their arms, toss and turn just to show how they all knew it and were full of advice on what to do, or not to do.

 And suddenly it hit me!
 I finally understood what she was saying….

 Wake Up Time – My Baby Needs Me

-That Moment a Lioness was Born – a Stronger Woman.
+That Moment a Lioness Was Born – a Stronger Woman

 I am here now, and I will never ever let you down again.
 I am your mom, and I will protect you with every part of my being.
 I know you and I will react even if I thought it wasn’t in my nature, I woke up.
 You woke me up.
 I am here now… I promise you.
 How can you learn to defend yourself if I don’t show it to you?
 I will, always… You are my cub, I am your lioness… forever.

 It wasn’t one of those promises you make at night but forget all about it in the morning.